Top Bermuda Beaches

 Photo: Captain-tucker, cc by sa 4.0

-Rum Bum Beach Bar, beach rentals, washrooms and showers, life guards (in summer) etc. Although there can be occasional ocean swells, the beach is usually great for swimming and snorkeling.
+Although there can be occasional ocean swells, the beach is usually great for swimming and snorkeling.
+Cliff jumping from the rocks is another popular sport here.

 This beautiful south shore beach has a gentle curve resembling an elbow and hence such a name.
 It's located at Paget parish.
-Although there is a private sections of the beach that belong to resorts, the public section is also excellent.
-The water here is calm due to the barrier reefs and is great for swimming and snorkeling.
-There is also a shipwreck about 100 yards offshore.
+Although there are private sections of the beach that belong to resorts, the public stretch is also excellent.

 Elbow Beach Bermuda